 NC Trees & Storms: Readiness, Response, & Recovery

 Tornadoes, hurricanes, ice storms, and other storm-related events can cause significant tree damage in North Carolina.
-These adverse weather conditions can cause millions of dollars in damage for municipalities and burden homeowners with thousands of dollars in clean-up costs.
+These adverse weather conditions often yield millions of dollars in damage for municipalities to address while burdening some homeowners with thousands of dollars in clean-up costs.

-For example, homeowners can prepare for storms by planting the right trees for their landscape and that are wind resistant, among other things.
-When responding, homeowners will need to assess the damage and determine which trees pose immediate risks.
+For example, homeowners can prepare for storms by planting the trees in their landscape that are wind resistant.
+In response to a storm event, homeowners can assess the damage on their property and determine which trees pose immediate risks.
 Even after the debris is cleaned up and hazard trees are removed, more work is needed.
-During the recovery phase, homeowners should stake smaller trees, plant trees to replace those lost in the storm, and take other proactive measures.
+During the recovery phase, homeowners should stake smaller trees, plant trees to replace those lost during the storm, and identify other proactive measures to pursue.